zioan/pp3_inventory/README.md

 4. **Fix search_inventory data retrieving after each operation**: Corrected an issue where the search_inventory function did not retrieve data correctly after performing an operation, ensuring accurate search results.
 In other words, the search functionality was serving outdated data.

+The headlines mentioned above represents the Git commit messages and can be tracked in the Git history.
 There are no known unfixed bugs in the Inventory Management System.